Frequently Asked Questions About Dual Enrollment

 Is there a deadline to participate?

 Yes, please check the course list page for each school for specific course deadlines and information.
-The Dual Enrollment registration form and participation agreement form must be submitted to UNC Extended Campus office no later than the add deadline for the term in which the student is attending the course.
+Your account creation, participation agreement form and course registration must be completed no later than the add deadline for the term in which the student is attending the course.

 How do I pay my bill?